 Hours: Thursday 2-5

-CITES Research and Learning Technology Services
+Technology Services Research and Online Learning Services

 The Graduate College works closely with graduate students, faculty and staff to address a wide range of issues central to graduate education at Illinois.
 The Graduate College provides a home base for the 10,709 graduate and professional students and their families.
 Graduate College staff oversee admissions and academic services, career services, educational equity programs, and fellowships and development for graduate students.